 How long do I need in Koh Samui?

 I spent 3 nights on Koh Samui and felt this was a perfect amount of time to really get a taste of what the island has to offer.
-If you are looking for a holiday style visit, then you could easily spend a week or more relaxing on the various beaches whilst sipping on cocktails, but if you’re just island hopping the Thai islands in general, then 3 nights is a great amount.
+If you are looking for a holiday style visit, then you could easily spend a week or more relaxing on the various beaches whilst sipping on cocktails, but if you’re just island hopping, then 3 nights is a great amount.

 For 3 nights, I would suggest an itinerary like this: